We have entertainment at our fingertips. With just a tap on our smartphones, we can access all the latest movies, music, YouTube videos, and more.

 Focusing on things that are noble and uplift truth

 Philippians 4:8 invites us to think about things that uplift truth and are honorable, just, pure, lovely, commendable, morally excellent, and praiseworthy.
-We should avoid anything that paints impurity and violence in a positive light.
+If we want to spend time on things that don’t match these ideals, let’s honestly ask ourselves, why do we want to engage in them?

 Does this mean we should never watch anything that contains violence, war scenes, or the realities of life?
 It’ll depend on the individual.